Freakshow (film): Production and release

-The film was heavily inspired by Tod Browning's 1932 horror film Freaks.
-Many of the film's cast were actual circus performers and disabled actors which was also inspired by Browning's film.
+Freakshow was heavily inspired by Tod Browning's 1932 horror film Freaks.
+Many of Freakshow 's cast were actual circus performers and disabled actors which was also inspired by Browning's film.
 Freakshow was released on DVD January 30, 2007.
 It was later re-released on DVD by Echo Bridge Home Entertainment on May 18, 2010.
+According to the DVD cover art, Freakshow is banned in 43 countries, though no reports show this to be true.

 Reception

-Critical reception for the film has been mostly negative.
-Horror News.net gave the film a negative review stating, "Freakshow is not a movie I recommend, not because it is controversial, but because it is watered down and bland.
-That being said, I’m not against giving the writer and/or director another shot if I see their names on a different movie; we all make mistakes, and hopefully we learn from our biggest ones".Eat Horror panned the film, calling the film's acting and script "awful", also criticizing the film's unsympathetic characters, and over the top gore.
+Critical reception for Freakshow has been mostly negative.
+On the review aggregator website Rotten Tomatoes, Freakshow has an approval rating of 15% by audiences.
+Horror News.net gave Freakshow a negative review stating, "Freakshow is not a movie I recommend, not because it is controversial, but because it is watered down and bland.
+That being said, I’m not against giving the writer and/or director another shot if I see their names on a different movie; we all make mistakes, and hopefully we learn from our biggest ones".
+Eat Horror panned it, calling Freakshow 's acting and script "awful", also criticizing its unsympathetic characters, and over the top gore.